Xomega-Net/Xomega.Docs/docs/tutorial/3-details/5-dynamic-title.md

 Notice that after we edited the *Comment* field, the view title still displayed an asterisk indicating that the view has been modified.

-This also enabled the *Save* button, and will pop up a confirmation message about unsaved changes, if you try to close a modified view without saving.
+This also enabled the *Save* button and will pop up a confirmation message about unsaved changes, if you try to close a modified view without saving.